The Post-Covid World

-With experts stressing the importance of rapid testing and tracking in managing the Covid-19 crisis, wearables and other health monitoring tech that enable diagnostics took center stage.
+Now, with experts stressing the importance of rapid testing and tracking in managing the Covid-19 crisis, wearables and other health monitoring tech that enable diagnostics are taking center stage.

-The pandemic underscored the value of readily accessible health data — particularly as countries leveraging that information have had greater success managing the crisis.
-As “Test, Track, and Trace” became a public health slogan around the world, government and public discourse quickly turned to companies with the resources to make the requisite technologies a reality.
+The pandemic has underscored the value of readily accessible health data — particularly as countries leveraging that information have had greater success managing the crisis.
+As “Test, Track, and Trace” has become a public health slogan around the world, government and public discourse has quickly turned to companies with the resources to make the requisite technologies a reality.

 In the case of telemedicine, government entities eased privacy regulations to facilitate more comprehensive remote diagnostics.
 In March, the FDA eased restrictions related to marketing claims, allowing developers of remote patient monitoring devices to pitch their devices to hospitals.
 Big tech companies quickly jumped on the opportunity.

 In April 2020, Apple and Google launched a contact tracing app together.
 After privacy advocates raised concerns about user data security, the companies announced changes, including using Bluetooth signals instead of geolocation data.
 Nevertheless, the UK government announced that it would not use the companies’ technologies in its contact tracing app, citing ongoing privacy concerns.

 Amazon, Google, and Microsoft also joined a consortium called The Covid-19 High Performance Computing (HPC) Consortium to provide bioinformatics, epidemiology, and molecular biology researchers with computing power to execute computational research programs.
 The consortium provided researchers around the world with 600 petaflops of computing capacity, over 50k of graphics-processing units, and millions of chips and storage components.